thogiti/thogiti.github.io/_posts/2023-11-09-Error-Correction-in-Danksharding-Harnessing-the-Power-of-Generalized-Reed-Solomon-Codes-for-Ethereum-Scalability.md

 * `codes.GeneralizedReedSolomonCode()` creates a GRS code over the specified Galois Field with the given parameters.

-2. Creating a random message vector and encoding it using the GRS code:
+## Creating a random message vector and encoding it using the GRS code

 ```python